supa2/Automaton/Machine-building-tutorial-2.md

 ![Connector Editor](images/mb2i.png)

-Now click on the *File* option in the top menu and export the Atm_trafficlight.cpp, Atm_trafficlight.h and trafficlight.ino files to your local hard drive.
+Now click on the *File* option in the top menu and export the Atm_trafficlight.cpp, Atm_trafficlight.h and trafficlight.ino files.
 Save them in a folder called 'trafficlight' in your local Arduino folder.

 ![Connector Editor](images/mb2j.png)